 - 1. Select a backup image in the Archive Database. - 2.
-Select in the Main Menu: Archives > Mount the Selected Archive.

-There are other ways to start up this function, please consult the Interface Overview chapter to know more on the subject.

-3. Specify a drive letter for the selected backup image.
+Call the Mount Archive dialog to set up the operation.
+There are several ways to do it: - Select in the Main Menu: Archives > Mount the Selected Archive. - On the Explorer bar: select the Mount Archive item. - Call the popup menu for the selected image (right click of the mouse button), then select the menu item: Mount the Selected Archive... - 3.
+Specify a drive letter for the selected backup image.
 Initially the program suggests some consistent value for this parameter.
 So you may just press the Yes button to confirm the operation.